sledgehammer/facebook/Readme.md

  * api() accepts $parameters['fields'] as an array.
  * all() fetches multiple pages in a paginated result and returns the merged array.
  * Singleton pattern, access Facebook from anywhere in your application.
+ * Add "local_cache"=> true to the parameters and the the results of the api call are cached.

 ## Idea's / Todo